Pradumnasaraf/BioDrop-CLI/README.md

 - Creating a LinkFree profile.
 - Updating a LinkFree profile.
 - Giving a testimonial to a LinkFree profile.
-- Adding events (conference, meetup, etc).
+- Adding events (conferences, meetups, etc).

 ### 👨‍💻 Using the CLI tool

-Make sure you have cloned the [LinkFree](https://github.com/EddieHubCommunity/LinkFree) repo and in the root directory of the repo and install the dependencies.
+Make sure you have cloned the [LinkFree](https://github.com/EddieHubCommunity/LinkFree) repo and in the root directory of the repo and installed the dependencies.

 - To trigger the CLI, run the following command in the bash terminal.